dell/csm-docs/content/docs/csidriver/installation/operator/_index.md

     # Replace driver-namespace with the namespace where the Unity driver is installed
     $ kubectl edit csiunity/unity -n <driver-namespace>
     ```
-    and modify the installation.[ The usual fields to edit is the version of drivers and side cars and the env variables].
+    and modify the installation.
+The usual fields to edit is the version of drivers and side cars and the env variables.
 * Modify the API object in-place via `kubectl patch` command.

 To create patch file or edit deployments, refer [here](https://github.com/dell/dell-csi-operator/tree/master/samples) for driver version & env variables and [here](https://github.com/dell/dell-csi-operator/tree/master/driverconfig/config.yaml) for version of side-cars.